-Bring your students to the Museum for fun and learning that will connect students with the natural world and address science standards.
+Bring your students to the Museum for fun and learning in all seasons that will connect students with the natural world and address science standards.

 Spring Field Trips:

 Your students will “Bee Amazed” at our new exhibit featuring the 166 native bee species that live in Northwest Wisconsin!

 Typically, half of your field trip will be spent exploring the exhibit and playing in the Curiosity Center.
 The other half will be spent in the classroom or outside exploring bee topics in depth with naturalist-led activities.

 During activities based on the Next Generation Science Standards, students will…